mdabrowski1990/uds/docs/source/pages/user_guide/diagnostic_configuration.rst

 State
 -----
-The :class:`~uds.diagnostic_configuration.state.State` class represents a single ECU state that may affect the availability of diagnostic functions.
+The :class:`~uds.diagnostic_configuration.state.State` class represents a single :ref:`ECU state <knowledge-base-states>` that may affect the availability of diagnostic functions.
 A state has a name, a predefined set of allowed values, and a current value representing the ECU's current operating condition.